 The following criteria must be met by all participants in the training:

 - Good English language skills for courses delivered in English (given 2021–2025).

 - Good French language skills for courses delivered in French (given 2023–2024).

 Merits for applicants are role in a relevant organisation as well as a relevant idea for a change project.
 We are looking for well-motivated applicants with experience, who have many years of professional activity in front of them.
 Proposing a joint change project in cooperation with another applicant from another organisation can also be of merit.

 Aside from considering individual merits, we will select the 25 participants to each course to ensure there is a mix of men and woman, as well as different kinds of stakeholders in the forest landscape and different actors along the value chain preferably for each of the countries

 After the training

-Participants will receive a certificate when they have successfully completed the web-based preparatory course, training in Sweden and a Change Project.
+Participants will receive a certificate when they have successfully completed the programme components up to the completion of the Change Project.

 Approved participants will be invited to an alumni network supported by the training programme.
-We hope to include successful alumni as supervisors and mentors in later course rounds.
+We plan to include successful alumni as supervisors and mentors in later course rounds.